lacryptorina/Rainmaker/README.md

 Application ID
 1333005913556127746
 Let me know exactly what I need to do to make this bot operational
+- redesign this program to function on php only

 Check OUTPUT.md for the complete unaltered output.